David Hay (diplomat): Public servant and diplomat

 He returned to the public service and was appointed official secretary to the Australian High Commission in Ottawa, Ontario, Canada.
 He then spent a year at the Royal College of Defence Studies in Britain.
 He was appointed Australian Ambassador to Thailand, and played an important role in the early days of the Southeast Asia Treaty Organization (SEATO).
 In 1961 he returned to Canada as High Commissioner, from where he was appointed Ambassador to the United Nations 1964–65.

 He was appointed Administrator of Papua and New Guinea, then an Australian territory, from 23 December 1966 (he arrived on 9 January 1967).
 This was in the period leading up to Papua New Guinea's self-government (1973) and independence (1975).
 His time was marred by clashes with the head of the Department of External Territories, George Warwick Smith, and he also made decisions without consulting the Minister for External Territories, Charles "Ceb" Barnes.
 In 1970 Hay spoke to the Prime Minister, John Gorton, after which Smith was moved to the Department of the Interior, Hay himself being appointed in Smith's place to head External Territories.
 The new PNG Administrator was Leslie Wilson Johnson, with whom Hay had a fruitful and positive relationship.

 The Department of External Territories was abolished by the Whitlam government in 1973, and Hay was appointed Australia's first Military Ombudsman.
 He was appointed secretary of the Department of Aboriginal Affairs in 1976 by the Fraser government, retiring in 1979 on health grounds.

 Later life

 Hay wrote a history of the 2/6th Battalion, Nothing Over Us.
 He bought back his birthplace Boomanoomana homestead and restored the old family house, garden, outbuildings and land, and wrote a biography of his great-grandfather, The Life And Times of William Hay of Boomanoomana, 1816–1908.

 He was made a Member of the Order of the British Empire (MBE) in 1943, a Commander (CBE) in 1963, and was awarded a knighthood in 1979.

 Sir David Hay's wife, Alison, died in 2002.
-He died on 18 May 2009, aged 92.
+He died on 18 May 2009, aged 92 in Melbourne, Victoria, Australia.
 He was survived by two sons and three granddaughters (all of whom went to Geelong Grammar School), and a daughter-in-law.